 If you’ve shopped at all for treadmill desks, you’ve probably come across the LifeSpan line.

-They make high-quality durable products that are designed for people who plan on spending a lot of time at their walking workstation and want something that is adjustable and customizable.
+They make high-quality durable products for people who plan on spending a lot of time at their walking workstation and want something that is adjustable and customizable.

 I have seen them sold separately for about $1000-$1500 each, which can be expensive.
 However, when purchased together as a package, you can save some money. =) I like that.